Food Safety for Businesses

 If you are applying for a new food business licence and the food business application requires FSP accreditation, you must apply for both using the Application for Food Business Licence form.

-Livingstone Shire Council is assisting food businesses to meet their obligations under the Food Act and Food Safety Standards by providing free access to the I'm Alert Food Safety online training program.
+Livingstone Shire Council is assisting food businesses to meet their obligations under the Food Act and Food Safety Standards by providing free access to the DoFoodSafely online training program.

 This training will assist food handlers in developing the required skills and knowledge to ensure food is handled in a safe and hygienic manner.
-I'm Alert is also available to everyone in the community to ensure food safety in the home.
+DoFoodSafely is also available to everyone in the community to ensure food safety in the home.
+It takes approximately 30 minutes to complete and is available in English, including Vietnamese, Chinese (Traditional) and Arabic.
+Users can choose to undertake an quiz to gain a certificate of completion.

 A training acknowledgement certificate can be printed upon completion and be kept as a part of your food safety records.
-Please note that completing I'm Alert Food Safety online training does not fulfil the required competencies for a Food Safety Supervisor.
+Please note that completing DoFoodSafely online training does not fulfil the required competencies for a Food Safety Supervisor.

 Visit this website to conduct the training.